Second-Responders to the arts

 It is entirely speculative at this point about what arts second-response teams might find

-useful as an aid in arts recovery.
-One thing we can do is to build contact databases of local arts
+useful in arts recovery.
+Certainly there will be a need to build contact databases of local arts

-groups and artists throughout the world that can at be on hand in case of an emergency.
-We can
+groups and artists throughout the world to have on hand in case of an emergency.
+Such databases

 on the ground, what kind of support they might need for themselves and to get their organizations up and

 going as quickly as possible.
-We can help distribute work related to a disaster or
+Arts Responders might help distribute work related to a disaster to others

-We might organize to send art supplies, laptops, whatever is need to get the arts back on its feet at quickly as possible.
-We might solicit notable artists from around the globe to go and participate in their events to bring attention to the needs of the people, to console and boost morale and give hope and express solidarity.
-We may simply let the communities and people effected by a disaster know that they are not alone.
+We might organize to send art supplies, laptops or whatever is needed to get impacted arts back on their feet at quickly as possible.
+It might arramge for notable artists from around the globe to participate in events bringing attention to the needs of stricken communities, to console and boost morale and, give hope and express solidarity.
+2nd Responders may simply let the communities and people effected by a disaster know that they are not alone.

-Often overlooked in the press of recovery efforts, invisible to those striken by a disaster, is the damage to the capacity to dream.
+Often overlooked in the press of recovery efforts, invisible to those striken by a disaster, is the damage to the capacity of a community to dream.
 In a disaster, this may be one of the worst caualties of all.
-Second-responders to the arts bring with them natural skill sets of imagination and the art of dreaming.
+Second-responders to the arts brings with it natural skill sets of imagination and the art of dreaming.
 Not only can this be conveyed to the victims of a disaster, but it is something that can be transferred to them to use as they see fit.

-of workshops, internships and hands-on training and in a hundred other informal ways art, creativity and imagination can be passed on, from performer to audience, from teacher to student and from person to person.
-The capicity to dream not only brings with it new energy and and resilience in the face of adversity, but it may also prompt a community to rethink and re-envision what they may want their lives to be like in the future.
+Through workshops, internships, hands-on training and other ways, creativity and imagination can be passed along from performer to audience, from teacher to student and from person to person.
+The capacity to dream not only brings with it new energy and resilience in the face of adversity, but can also prompt a community to rethink and re-envision what they want their lives to be like in the future.

 Some communities may want to recreate what they had in the past.
-That is good, too.
-It is equally possible that some will dream about a future very different from the one they had before.
-They might consider a carbon-neutral community surrounded by cooperative farms, where before they were only the usual assortment of shops boardered by subdivisions.
-Others might wish to develop a solid platform for its own local enterprise and sustainable industry rather than depending on attracting outside investement as they had always done.
+Others may wish to dream about a future very different from the one they had before.
+They might consider a carbon-neutral community surrounded by cooperative farms, where before they were only the usual assortment of shops bordered by subdivisions.
+Another might wish to develop a solid platform for its own local enterprise and sustainable industry rather than depending on trying to attract new outside investement as they had always done.

 It doesn't really matter what form a community's vision might take.
-Only that it has the capacity to consider options that may have never been considered or have been completely unavailable before.
+Only that it has the capacity to consider options that may have never been considered or have been completely unavailable in the past.
 One of the horrors of a disaster is that everything has been destroyed.
-It is also true that one of the advantages may be that the people who have suffered it now have a clean pallet to work with in rebuilding.
+One of the advantages may be that the people who have suffered that destruction now have a clean pallet to work with in rebuilding.
 They have the opportunity to realize possibilities for themselves and their children that simply weren't there in the past.

-In addition, a community that is awake again and dreaming about its future may be able to stave off the exploiters of shock doctrine that invariable show up to redesign stricken communities in ways that mainly profit themselves, sometimes at the expense of the former residents.
+In addition, a community that is awake again and dreaming about its future may better stave off shock doctrine exploitation that invariably shows up to redesign stricken communities in ways that mainly profit themselves, often at the expense of the former residents.

-foster their own skills to rebuilt and sustain their new community.
-A place where they can invest in their own future and that of their children.
+foster their skills to rebuild and sustain their new community.

 What Needs To Be Done Now?

-Our first and greatest task, now, is to form a large enough group to take on
+The first and most important task is to form a large enough group to take on

 to aid the recovery of the arts in places where it is damaged or threatened.
 If you